HabanaAI/Model-References/TensorFlow/examples/hello_world/README.md

     ./run_hvd_16gaudi_hostnic.sh <ip_address_1> <ip_address_2>
     ```

-**NOTE:** On 1.5.0, 1.6.0 and 1.6.1 please ensure that `HABANA_VISIBLE_DEVICES` environment variable is not set or `HABANA_VISIBLE_MODULES` is set to `0,1,2,3,4,5,6,7` on both servers.

 &nbsp;

 ### Partial Run with Multiple Gaudi Cards

 **NOTE:** Multi-card trainings require Open MPI installed on the system.

 Running part of the Gaudi cards installed on the system is allowed.
 It also makes it possible to run
 multiple workloads in parallel on the same machine.
 For further information, refer to [Multiple Tenants on HPU](https://docs.habana.ai/en/latest/Orchestration/Multiple_Tenants_on_HPU/index.html).

 When implementing partial runs on multiple cards, make sure to set the following:

 - The number of Gaudi cards involved must be power of 2, such as 2, 4, or 8.
 - The environment variable ``HABANA_VISIBLE_MODULES`` must be set to properly configure the used Gaudi cards.

 **Run training on 4 HPUs:**

 - To run 2 workloads with 4 HPUs each on a single server simultaneously, run the following command:

     ```bash
     bash run_multi_hvd_4_4.sh